Core Imaging Facility (CIF)

-The Confocal Microscopy Facility at RRC UIC provides shared access to advanced instrumentation for the imaging of cells and tissues.
-The CMF also coordinates hands-on training, experiment troubleshooting, and technical support relating to locally available fluorescent microscopy approaches.
+The Core Imaging Facility at RRC UIC provides shared access to advanced instrumentation for the imaging of cells and tissues.
+The CIF also coordinates hands-on training, experiment troubleshooting, and technical support relating to locally available fluorescent microscopy approaches.

-The Confocal Microscopy Facility will work to accommodate any biological research that requires light, deconvolution, confocal, TIRF, and/or widefield fluorescent microscopy.
+The Core Imaging Facility will work to accommodate any biological research that requires light, deconvolution, confocal, TIRF, and/or widefield fluorescent microscopy.
 The microscope systems currently in service include: